 11.21.18.x.5.4.2 Sounding

-(Motion 58, 21/2023r0) A multi-static EDMG sensing measurement instance has the following parts:
+(Motion 58, 21/2023r0)

-An Instance Request frame (frame type TBD) sent to each STA sequentially, and each STA responds to it.

-A multi-static EDMG sensing PPDU.
-The format of the EDMG sensing PPDU is TBD.
+A multi-static EDMG sensing PPDU is used for sounding.
+The format of the multi-static EDMG sensing PPDU is TBD.

-A feedback part in which the sensing initiator polls each sensing responder for a report, and the sensing responders respond with a report.

 11.21.18.x.5.4.3 Reporting

+In the reporting phase the sensing initiator polls each sensing responder for a report, and the sensing responders respond with a report.

 If the responses are configured to happen during the DMG measurement instance, each sensing responder shall respond in no longer than SIFS time after polling by the sensing initiator.